Your app needs In-app File management, you just don't know it yet

 Over the last few years, there’s been a marked increase in the availability of collaboration features in productivity apps.
 Major players like Microsoft and Salesforce have made huge moves to add more robust collaboration to their products, and smaller players have been racing to keep up.
 Many more companies have taken steps to integrate or expand in-app chat functionality, and that trend will likely continue for years to come.

-Document Collaboration is a suite of features that enables users to collaborate on important work documents within an application.
-With a good implementation of document collaboration, users should be able not only to upload documents, but sync, share, and even preview them securely without ever having to navigate away from the app.
+In-app File management is a suite of features, usually implemented via an API, that enables users to collaborate on important work documents within an application.
+With a good implementation of in-app file management, users should be able not only to upload documents, but sync, share, and even preview them securely without ever having to navigate away from the app.
 With a great implementation things like sharing and permissions should be automated, so that no one ever has to ask a colleague for permission to view a document or send an email with an attachment ever again.

 Sync & Share